Steve Gottlieb (music executive): TVT Music

-Under Gottlieb's direction, TVT Music Publishing was begun in 1990, to sign and develop new songwriters and place their compositions with artists and labels for release.
-Its writers wrote or co-wrote Usher's "Yeah!", 50 Cent's "Candy Shop", Chris Brown's "Run It", and Lil Jon's "Get Low".
-Other artists who recorded songs from TVT Music Publishing's catalog include Tom Jones, Christina Aguilera, Justin Timberlake, Ricky Martin, Beyoncé, Pink, Ludacris, Johnny Cash, Mariah Carey, Fat Joe, Lil' Kim, Toni Braxton, Ja Rule, Janet Jackson, John Legend, Dr. Dre, and the Ying Yang Twins.
-TVT Music Publishing's writers/producers included Scott Storch (ASCAP 2004 Songwriter of the Year) and Lil Jon (BMI 2005 Songwriter of the Year).
-TVT Music Publishing was sold to Reservoir Media Management in 2010.
+Under Gottlieb's direction, TVT Music Publishing was begun in 1990.TVT Music Publishing was sold to Reservoir Media Management in 2010.

 Independent Music and Digital Music

 In 2000, Gottlieb assembled independent label executives to establish the American Association of Independent Music, to represent the interests of American independent music labels.
 In 2001, Gottlieb appeared before the Senate Judiciary Committee at a hearing entitled "Online Entertainment And Copyright Law: Coming Soon To A Digital Device Near You”, speaking about independent labels and changes in the music business.